russell-nick/CS-766-Image-Inpainting-Project/README.md

 ```
 ---
 3. Evaluate on a single image with automatic object removal:
-A list of object classes that are supported by our automatic object removal is given in [insert filename here].
+A list of object classes that are supported by our automatic object removal is given in object_classes.txt.
 To remove a class of objects, simply add the id after '--remove'.
 For example, run the following to remove people (0) and cars (2):
 ```bash
 eval.py --model_checkpoint {path_to_checkpoint} --image_path {path_to_image} --remove 0 2
 ```